Muhnad95/CodeAlpha-Data-science-Project_Iris-Flower-Classification-/README.md

 - Confusion matrix, feature distributions visualization included

 ## 🚀 How to Run
-  -run the code and include the csv file to the correct path in this part of the code
+  -you can run the python code locally and include the csv file or using the data set url to the  correct path in this part of the code :
+  -at line 11:
 # 1. Load dataset df = pd.read_csv("Downloads/Iris.csv")

 Data science internship project